beego/beedoc/en-US/module/README.md

 # Introduction of modules

-Beego is evolving to a "LEGO model" which means becoming a modular system.
+beego is evolving to a "LEGO model" which means becoming a modular system.
 Each module is one of the building blocks and you can build the application you want with these blocks.
 Since `beego 1.0` there are these modules below:

 - [Session Module](./session.md)
 - [Cache Module](./cache.md)